HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 (summary)=
 # Summary

 We present a descriptive implementation of a hybrid approach in which the MPI (message passing interface) communication framework is combined with either OpenACC or OpenMP application programming interfaces (APIs).
-The implementation targets a mini-application based on solving the 2D (two-dimension)-Laplace equation.
+The implementation targets a mini-application, which based on solving the 2D (two-dimension)-Laplace equation.
 A special focus will be on sending and receiving data that reside in a GPU-device memory.
 Here the data can be either moved between a pair of GPU-devices with the hardware support or can pass through a CPU-host memory.
 These two scenarios are referred to as GPU-aware MPI and GPU-non-aware MPI, respectively.
 Both scenarios will be addressed in the hybrid **MPI-OpenACC** and **MPI-OpenMP** models and their performance will be evaluated and analysed.

 By the end of this tutorial, we expect the users to learn about